johncuervo/monok-stack-up/README.md

 ```sh
 docker-compose --profile monok-back up --build
 ```
+This will create databases, migrations and seeds for each service.

 This will start:
 - **Customer Service** at `http://localhost:3001`
 - **Order Service** at `http://localhost:3002`